Dutch States Army: Top command

 From the days of the Habsburg rulers the States Army inherited the structure of its top command.
 The commander-in-chief of the provincial military forces had traditionally been the royal stadtholder, who acted as the Captain-General.
 He had a deputy (in Habsburg days known as the maréchal de l'ost) who received the title of Field-Marshal.
 This arrangement was taken over by the Republic, even though the provincial forces were now merged into a unified federal force.
 As most provinces selected the same person (a member of the House of Orange-Nassau after 1586) as their stadtholder this did not lead to a divided command in practice, even though a potential conflict was present, because the province of Friesland always had a different stadtholder (and captain-general), until William IV received the appointment in all provinces in 1747.

 The first two stadtholders who nominally shared the captaincy-general, Maurice and William Louis, shared the responsibilities amicably on an equal footing.
 Maurice's successor, Frederick Henry, was the first to be appointed as Captain-General (and Admiral) of the Union in 1625, in which capacity he outranked his Frisian colleagues.
 The Frisian stadtholder William Frederick did not even receive a separate command during Frederick Henry's lifetime.

 Things became awkward during the periods when a number of provinces refused to appoint a stadtholder (Friesland always had a stadtholder during these periods).
-During the First Stadtholderless Period the function of captain-general of the union was simply left vacant until the very end, in 1672, when William III was appointed, at a moment when he was not yet a stadtholder.
+During the First Stadtholderless Period the function of captain-general of the union was simply left vacant until the end, in 1672, when William III was appointed, at a moment when he was not yet a stadtholder.
 In this period the supreme command of the army was first entrusted to the Field-Marshal who was in office at the death of William II in 1650, Johan Wolfert van Brederode.
 But after his death in 1655 even this function was left vacant, because it was politically awkward for the States of Holland to appoint either of the candidates for the function, the Frisian stadtholder William Frederick, or John Maurice, Prince of Nassau-Siegen.
-The latter was however appointed to the position in 1668, together with the Holstein general Paulus Wirtz as second Field-Marshal, in view of the advanced age of John Maurice.
 Henceforth the States Army usually had two Field-Marshals, and after 1689 for a short time even three (when Henry Casimir II, Prince of Nassau-Dietz was appointed to the function; he resigned, however, when he did not receive the appointment of first Field-Marshal after the death of Waldeck in 1692).